 It includes a few skills, such as perceiving other people’s emotions, regulating your own, discussing feelings, and helping others do the same thing.

-Thanks to their core traits, such as empathy and self-awareness, emotionally intelligent people are usually great partners.
+This is why, thanks to their core traits such as empathy and self-awareness, emotionally intelligent people are usually great partners.

 What follows are a few things they tend to do differently in relationships — and also what makes them so special.